cburgmer/json-path-comparison/QUERY_NAMING_PATTERN.md

 ## Why?

-So queries can be easily discussed in bug reports, clarify the intent of the query (e.g. the area of test) and group queries easily by sorting alphabetically.
+So queries can be easily referred to in bug reports, clarify the intent of the test and group queries easily by sorting alphabetically.

-## Naming
+## Definitions

 - Operator: fragment of a JSONPath selector.
 - Selector: one or more operators passed to the JSONPath evaluation, starting